-Free childcare for two year olds
+Free early learning for two year olds

-We've got some good news for twos and you!
-Some two year olds in Brighton & Hove are now entitled to receive up to 15 hours a week of free childcare, or 570 hours spread across the year.
+We've got some good news for twos and you.
+Some 2 year olds in Brighton & Hove are now entitled to receive up to 15 hours a week of free early learning, or 570 hours spread across the year.

 Once your child is eligible for a place, they stay eligible, even if your circumstances change.

 Your 2-year-old can get free early learning if you get one of the following benefits: